DB1BMN/UHF_Modulator_ALPS_MDLP3W104A/README.md

 A value of **3.3 kOhm** seems to be good starting point.

-Whe problems occur consider using an active bus driver or an isolating (e. g.
+Whe problems occur consider using an active bus driver or an isolator (e. g.
 [ISO1540](https://www.ti.com/product/de-de/ISO1540)).

 ### PLL Locking Indicator
 Since the MC44353 has neither a status bit nor pin for the PLL locking status you will have to evaluate the VCO voltage to obtain this information if needed.